Crawl

-Crawling is hard work for the muscles: the whole front end pulls the body along, elbows bent, without any push from the hindquarters.
-A few steps are enough to fill a session.
-And just one centimetre of lure held too high is enough to make your dog stand up: when he rises, it is never a mistake on his part, it is information about your hand.
+Crawling takes real muscular effort: the whole front end pulls the body along, elbows bent, with no push from the back end.
+A few steps are plenty, no need to string them together.
+And a single centimetre between your hand and the floor is enough to make your dog stand up: that is never their fault, it is information about your hand, to be fixed straight away.

 Get a single crawled step